Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Planning.md

 to be processed.
 This can lead to large outbreaks in hospitals, due to a delay in results.
 We decided to think about how we could design a rapid detection method which would be used by cleaning staff without training, and which would eliminate the need for a lab.
-If carbapenem resistant bacteria were present on a swab, the sample would fluoresce to indicate a positive result.
+If Carbapenem resistant bacteria were present on a swab, the sample would fluoresce to indicate a positive result.

 {{< div_end >}}